IoMT-Lab/med-dev-club.github.io/collections/_projects/arm_sensor.md

 ---
 title: "Arm-worn non-invasive sensor"
 image: "/assets/projects/pulse_patch.png"
-team: ["Chad Ice"]
+team: []
-advisors: ["Chad Ice", "Dr. James Weimer"]
+advisors: ["Chad Ice", "Evan Kruger", "Taylor Carpenter"]
-status: "Starting"
+status: "Recruiting"
-tags: ["Wearables", "Monitor", "Sensor", "Pulse"]
 ---

+There is a need for simple, small, stand-alone non-invasive devices with sensing capabilities similar to a smartwatch, but much less costly and with a monitoring life of 24-48 hours after wake-up.
-Refine a small, arm-worn sensor from its existing prototype to a molded, waterproof state, with optimized attachment and packaging options
+Refine a small, arm-worn sensor from its existing prototype to a molded, waterproof state, with optimized attachment and packaging options.
-This project would also involve a research study analyzing sensor life of this new device compared to other sensing technologies (smart watches, etc.) currently available